Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Symptoms may not appear until the kidney damage is severe.
-Symptoms may include:
+Problems may not appear until kidney damage is severe.
+A person may have:

-Lifestyle changes that will help control your blood sugar and blood pressure include:
+Lifestyle changes that will help control blood sugar and blood pressure are:

-If the damage to your kidneys progresses to kidney failure, you may need dialysis.
-Dialysis takes over for your kidneys.
-Blood passes out of your body into a machine.
-The machine filters waste out of the blood then pumps blood back to you.
+Dialysis may be needed for those with kidney failure.
+Dialysis takes over the job of the kidneys.
+Blood passes out of the body into a machine.
+The machine filters waste out of the blood then pumps blood back to the body.

 American Diabetes Association

 National Kidney Foundation

 Canadian Diabetes Association

 Diabetic kidney disease.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/diabetic-kidney-disease.
 Accessed August 17, 2021.

 Diabetic nephropathy.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/diabetic-nephropathy.
 Accessed August 17, 2021.